Ethra8/english-grows/README.md

 ## Online Payments - STRIPE API
+[Stripe](https://www.stripe.com) secure payment platform has been implemented in this site, and is fully functional.
+Users receive a confirmation email after the purchase, and webhooks have also been implemented:

   ![image](https://github.com/user-attachments/assets/cc65c560-fec2-431c-8a76-39c68e2e3694)

   ![image](https://github.com/user-attachments/assets/8697aa36-0ae5-4dd3-a9bd-18b5e21c3301)

 ## 404 Error Page

  ![image](https://github.com/user-attachments/assets/438748da-fb3f-4c70-8655-7fc0874ac368)

 ## SEO
-To improve SEO ranking, the tool [Word Tracker](https://www.wordtracker.com/) has been used.

 ### KEYWORDS AND METATAGS
+To improve SEO ranking, the tool [Word Tracker](https://www.wordtracker.com/) has been used to research keywords.
 The lighthouse web report (displayed in the ***Testing*** section below) passed the SEO at 100.
 I have included the following meta tags and SEO relevant info:
 ```$python
 <meta name="theme-color" content="teal">